 If you are not on the mailing list and want to get in on the Fellowship fun, please contact Claire Fry with the form below.

 Join us for an Intergenerational Lenten Series based on the Christian themes found in the book “The Lion, The Witch and the Wardrobe.”
 The interactive program features adventure, learning, and community building.
 Each session, we will explore a different Lenten theme: reality, values, reconciliation and sacrifice and celebration.
 Lunch will be provided.

-The first Family Potluck of 2019 is this Friday, January 11th at 6:00p at Julia Beylard Hall.
+Join us for Family Potluck this Friday, March 8th at 6:00p.
+We are back at Charles House after a winter at the Parish Hall.
 All are welcome!
 Bring your favorite dish and share a meal with fellow parish families.